fabrahman/fabrahman.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Our workshop on Narrative Understanding is accepted to ACL 2024!
+Our workshop on Narrative Understanding is accepted to EMNLP 2024!